digibart/killeradmin/guide/killeradmin/tutorial.md

 		),
 	),

+# 3 Adding a page

-## Creating the controller
+### 3.1 Creating the controller
 Now you have a menu-button 'cars', you'll need a controller.
-All the magic to list, filter, sort, add, edit and delete objects is in `Controller_Admin_Core_Base`, so extend we'll that class.
+All the magic to list, filter, sort, add, edit and delete objects is in [Controller_Admin_Base], so extend we'll that class.

 Below is an example of `classes/admin/cars.php`:

-	class Controller_Admin_Cars extends Controller_Admin_Core_Base {
+	class Controller_Admin_Cars extends Controller_Admin_Base {

 		// The name of the orm we are managing with this controller protected $orm_name = 'car';